Dear All,

 From India, Bangalore

-Such incidences indicate the real situation at ground of OHS in India.
-No amount of condolences can bring back the lost lives and every minute workers keep dyeing at workplace of accidents and diseases.
+Such incidents indicate the real situation on the ground of Occupational Health and Safety (OHS) in India.
+No amount of condolences can bring back the lost lives, and every minute workers continue to die in workplace accidents and from diseases.

 From India, Coimbatore